-Certainly, one sure way to create safety in aviation is to just stay on the ground.
-But unfortunately, we have created a “boogeyman” that protects the innocents but also might keep every other pilot without a FIKI airplane from flying IFR (or even VFR) all winter long.
+This is also an excellent “fire starter” for an exciting hangar discussion.
+Certainly, one sure way to create safety in aviation is always to just stay on the ground.
+But unfortunately, we have created a “boogeyman” that protects the innocents but also might keep every other pilot without a FIKI (flight into known icing) airplane from flying IFR (or even VFR) all winter long.
 This “cold cloud avoidance club” also points an accusing finger at any pilot who goes flying in the winter weather implying they are crazy and unsafe.
 This is an unfortunate situation that creates more heat than light so let’s dig in and find some middle ground.

 Obviously, caution is a good thing, and I would be the first to admit there are definite, definable risks in winter IFR (as there are everywhere).
 But ignorance, denial, fear, and finger-pointing are not good strategies for successful aviation.
 As in any risk-management situation, we need to acquire definite skills, knowledge and training to fly safely in the winter weather.
 There are clouds that are safe and strategies to mitigate the icing risk.
 Please stay with me here and let’s poke the bear a little.

-There is no regulation prohibiting flight into “known icing” for part 91 operations in little GA planes.
-(Throw that statement into a hangar flying session as a good “fire starter”) The legal prohibition is actually in the “operating limitations” of your POH or AFM – and you might have to do a little digging to find it.
+The legal prohibition – “operating limitation” – is in your POH or AFM, and you might have to do a little digging to find it.
 In addition to “approved” and “prohibited” operations for Flight Into Known Icing (FIKI), there are several levels of “semi-FIKI” aircraft, so the plot thickens.
-(Read your data carefully, you are legally bound to the restrictions).
+(Read your data carefully, you are legally bound to these restrictions).
 The FAA’s legal “gotcha” is actually CFR 91.13 prohibiting “careless and reckless operation” – which is included in every pilot violation or sanction.
 As always, you are PIC and you choose your conditions and tools to conduct aviation as you see fit; just do it legally and safely.